danestves/strapi-plugin-preview-content/README.md

 #### Custom preview url

-You can also provide a custom url in a model's `*.settings.json` for more flexibility.
-To do that, add this line to it's options:
+You can also provide a custom url per content type in its `*.settings.json`.
+To do so, add this line to its options:

 ```diff
 {